We value your privacy as much as our own. This page explains how we treat personal data collected through this website.

 Pages on this website may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-We collect simple, anonymous statistical data.
-The stats are provided by Jetpack by WordPress.com which uses IP address, WordPress.com user ID (if logged in), WordPress.com username (if logged in), user agent (browser), visiting URL, referring URL, timestamp of event, browser language, and country code.
+We use Jetpack for simple, anonymous statistics.
+Jetpack collects data such as IP address, WordPress.com user ID (if logged in), WordPress.com username (if logged in), user agent (browser), visiting URL, referring URL, timestamp of event, browser language, and country code.

 Important: We do not have access to any piece of data explicitly identifying a specific user (IP address, WordPress.com ID, WordPress.com username, etc.).
 For example, we can see that a specific page has 100 views, but we can not see which specific users or accounts viewed that page.

 Who we share your data with